 Do you offer certificates of completion?
 Yes!
 Please readthis page.

 How do students sign up for classes?
 Just click the “Sign Me Up” link and follow the prompts!
-You can pay by credit/debit card of Paypal.
-Learn more
+You can pay by credit/debit card or Paypal.

 Do you have an email list?
 Yes, you can join it here.

-How do I find the building?
+How do I find the building(s) where classes are held?
 When you sign up, you’ll receive an email with driving and parking directions… Learn more

 I’m a teacher, and would like to propose a class.
 How can I do so?
 Please read this page

-What’s your policy on withdrawals, refunds and cancelations?
-Please read this page.
+What is your policy on withdrawals, refunds and cancelations?
+Please readthis page.

 Do you offer team building workshops (or morale workshops) for businesses?
 Yes!
 Please read this page.